Lincoln Southwest High School: Golf

 The Southwest golf teams have won five combined team state title for the school, including a four-year run where the Boys team won three championships.
 In 2018, the Girls golf team won state championship in the first round of competition, finishing with a seventeen stroke lead.

 Music

 The Southwest Music program consists of three primary divisions; band, orchestra, and choir.
-Nearly a quarter of Southwest's student body is involved in the Music Department, colloquially known as "E-Wingers," due to a majority of the Music Department being located in the school's "E" wing.
+Nearly a quarter of Southwest's student body is involved in the Music Department.

-Show Choir

-Southwest offers three show choir ensembles: Resonance, their varsity competition ensemble, Ambience, their junior varsity competition ensemble, and most recently, Emergence, their non-audition festival ensemble.
-Along with their show band, Echo, they compete at several Midwestern competitions, including the UNL Midwest Cup, Lincoln East Spartan Spectacular, and occasionally travel to other states, like Iowa and Chicago.
+Southwest also has three a cappella ensembles: Hawktet, their varsity octet group, Silver Lining, their women's group, and the Quicksilvers, their men's barbershop quartet.
+Though these groups are operated inside of the school, they are not directly affiliated with Southwest or its vocal music program.

 Softball

 The Southwest softball team have won three state titles, including back-to-back championships in 2008 and 2009.
 In 2018, the Silver Hawks was first team in Nebraska to lose their first game in the double-elimination tournament to come back and win a state title.